rickstaa/livepeer-setup/README.md

 # LivePeer Transcoding and Monitoring Setup

-Welcome to the core of my LivePeer setup!
-This repository collects Docker files, scripts, configurations, and resources that power my [LivePeer](https://livepeer.org/) transcoder.
+Welcome to the core of the [transcode.ninja](https://transcode.ninja) setup!
+This repository collects Docker files, scripts, configurations, and resources that power the [Transcode.ninja](https://livepeer.org/) transcoder.
 It also hosts a robust monitoring system to keep a close eye on the transcoder and overall system performance.

 ## Clone Instructions